 2. Limit the Number of Credit Cards

 This is the best way to properly manage your credit and be sure you don’t incur debt you can’t pay back.
 It can seem trendy to pay by your credit card.
-However, in the midst of it all, it is easy to forget how difficult it is to manage credit card debt.
+However, in the midst of it all, it is easy to forget how difficult credit card debt management can be.
 Therefore, pick one credit card to start!

 3. Charge What You Can Afford